jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 - repetitive implementation,
 - and gradual exposure to larger systems.

-AI increasingly automates many of those activities rather than junior developers.
+AI increasingly automates many of those activities rather delegating them to junior developers.
 While this may be more efficient, it denies juniors a learning experience.

 That creates an uncomfortable question: